 |B4 and B5||11.30am to 1pm, Monday to Friday|

 Only permit holders living in mews areas can park within them.
 There are signs at vehicle entrances displaying the mews number but there are no road markings within them.
 Mews areas have the same hours of control as the zone they are within.

 Changing your vehicle

-If you replace your car permanently, you need to apply online.
+If you replace a car permanently we need documentation linking you to the new vehicle, such as insurance, vehicle registration document or garage invoice.
 You cannot park your new vehicle until we have approved your request.